MartinMuzatko/riot-cheatsheet/docs/riot.md

 ### All

-This will mount all tags and their children tags **Notice** This will not mount dynamically loaded tags such as with a router
+This will mount all tags and their children tags

+**Notice:** This will not mount dynamically loaded tags such as with a router

 ```js
 riot.mount('*')